TISL is an exciting, fun and educational experience created by college students in 1966 to give themselves a voice in state government.

 - Student does not have to be a member of the Student Government Association, but must be in good academic standing and hold at least a 3.0 GPA.

-- This application must be submitted by Wednesday, September 23rd 5:00pm
+- This application must be submitted by the deadline (TBD).

-- The Student Government Association will be conducting interviews September 26th-30th.
-Interview sign-up sheet will be emailed to applicants once the application closes on September 23rd.
-The interview will last 15-20 minutes.
+- The Student Government Association will be conducting interviews.
+Interview sign-up sheet will be emailed to applicants once the application closes.